SwaprHQ/swapr-dapp/src/pages/SwapNew/README.md

 Welcome friend! 👋

-This folder contains new, re-designed swapbox, `Swapbox 2023` by `dxDAO`.
-Current version is the first iteration and further plan is to continue working on this, designing new things, update the current ones, adding new features and improve the existing ones.
+This folder contains a new, re-designed swapbox, `Swapbox 2023` by `dxDAO`.
+Current version is the first iteration and further plan is to continue working on this, designing new things, updating the current ones, adding new features and improving the existing ones.

 ## Folder Structure